Baseball Coaching Staff

-Brown guides the Patriots through their inaugural Atlantic 10 Conference season in 2014, and before that, left a mark as one of the most decorated coaches in Colonial Athletic Association history.
+Brown guided the Patriots through their inaugural Atlantic 10 Conference season in 2014, and before that, left a mark as one of the most decorated coaches in Colonial Athletic Association history.
 Brown was honored as CAA Coach of the Year a record six times and has guided George Mason to some of its greatest accomplishments.
-Since 1985, the Patriots have won two CAA titles and finished second three other times, and they have made six appearances in the NCAA Tournament.
+Since 1985, the Patriots have won two CAA titles, finishing second three other times along with the program's first A-10 title in 2014, posting a 34-22 record on the season and playing in the Houston Regional.
+Brown has now coached to seven appearances in the NCAA Tournament.

 Twice in two years,a Mason player was named a finalist for a national award.
 In 2009, Chris Henderson was a finalist for the Bench Award as the nation's top catcher while in 2010, Ryan Soares was a finalist for the Wallace Award as the nation's top shortstop.